 3.)
 Sort and put away one basket of clean laundry (we don’t fold clothes, we just put them into the drawers)

 6.)
 Load dishwasher

 My own personal motto is that the key to happiness is rock bottom expectations, and I stand by that.
 I want you to move your chore expectations down to rock bottom!
 What do we really need to happen in this house?
 Don’t get hung up on the details.
 When we have the home functioning smoothly, we can easily get to the bath tub ring later on when we need to!

 You’ll notice that all of my chores fall into the category of things that can be sorted or delivered.
 Sorting things into their right places or delivering them to where they belong are the easiest kinds of mini chores!
 These kind of tasks work well because they do not require a lot of executive decision-making, physical strength, or motor skills.
 (Compare to say, vacuuming or washing pots and pans.)

 Here’s the truth you need to hear: if you’re a homeschool mom and you don’t learn to delegate, you’re going to drown.
 Homeschooling is a family affair!
 You need to engage your people in keeping your home functional to be sustainable.
 It’s different with very small children and babies, but as kids grow and become capable of more, we need to require them to help.
 Kids are amazing helpers!

 I like delegation because it’s so ridiculously simple: see what needs to be done and ask for help It’s quick and can be done at any natural break in the day.

+Before you delegate, communicate your needs to your team.
+Be firm, but kind.
+The most effective language sounds less like “you need to do this” and more like “this is what I need.
 Delegation helps me communicate my needs and ask for help when I need it; this helps keep our family in a healthy place!